 - Over the last 10 years, demand has been growing steadily with biggest gains in CIS, Middle East and China

 - Asia (except China), Middle East and North America are mainly using heat treated and alloy steel, due to offshore drilling, sour application and shale gas.
 CIS, China and Africa historically have been consuming lower grades commodity products

 - Global distribution between heated-treated and non-heated-treated products is becoming almost equal.
-More harsh drilling environment, such as sour services, shale gas, ultra deepwater and horizontal / directional drilling require more of heat-treated products
+More harsh drilling environment, such as sour services, shale gas, ultra-deepwater and horizontal/directional drilling, requires more of heat-treated products

 - Consumption of seamless OCTG is significantly larger than welded OCTG